 Who can pay the Home Office fee?

-Will I lose the Home Office fee is my application is refused?
+Will I lose the Home Office fee if my application is refused?

-Unfortunately, the Home Office fee will not be refunded in the event that your application is refused.
-It is therefore incredibly important to take the time to read the fiancé visa requirements, which is discussed in this website!
+Unfortunately, the Home Office fee will not be refunded if your application is refused.
+It is therefore essential to take the time to read the fiancé visa requirements, which are discussed on this website.

-Whilst some of these extra costs are unavoidable (i.e. getting a tuberculosis test done) some of these costs are optional.
+Whilst some of these extra costs are unavoidable (i.e. getting a tuberculosis test done for some applicants), some of these costs are optional.

-In any event, it is always good to be prepared for the costs rather than being taken by surprise.
+In any event, it is always good to be prepared for the costs that may be incurred rather than being taken by surprise.

-If you would like to save money and receive a custom tailored document checklist and letter templates, please feel free to check out our DIY Application Pack Service.
+If you want to save money by preparing and submitting your own application, but would like to save time whilst ensuring that you put the best application forward, please feel free to check out our DIY Application Pack Service.

-Alternatively, if you would like one of our immigration advisors to deal with your case from start to finish, we charge £1,850 for our Full Legal Representation Service.
+Alternatively, if you would like us to deal with your application from start to finish, you may be interested in our Full Legal Representation Service.